Where to Stay in Los Angeles: Best Areas & Hotels, 2019

 More affordable and minutes away from all the top Hollywood attractions and Universal Studios, the great-value Magic Castle Hotel offers one- and two-bedroom apartments with full kitchens that are perfect for families.
 Rates include breakfast, snacks, movies, games, and laundry, and as a special touch, white-gloved waiters deliver free popsicles by the heated pool.

 If your main focus is to soak up some sun, sand, and sea, Santa Monica makes the best base.
 It's safe and easy to stroll around, and you can ride the solar-powered ferris wheel at Pacific Park on Santa Monica Pier, bike or jog along The Strand, or shop 'til you drop at the open-air malls.

-Right on the sand, Shutters on the Beach feels like a stylish family beach house, and next door, its sister hotel, Casa del Mar, is a grand old 1920s hotel with delicious sea views.
 Directly across the street from the beach, the boutique and eco-conscious Shore Hotel is a more affordable option with a pool, fitness center, and beautiful beach views.
 It's also a short stroll from Santa Monica Pier and the shops and boutiques of Third Street Promenade.

 Where to Stay for Shopping